any-docs/css/content/reference/properties/marker-mid/index.md

   - This means no marker will be drawn at each middle vertex of the element's path.

 - `<marker-ref>`
-  - A {{cssxref("url_value", "&lt;url&gt;")}} that refers to a marker defined by an SVG {{SVGElement('marker')}} element, to be drawn at each middle vertex of the element's path.
+  - A `&lt;url&gt;` that refers to a marker defined by an SVG {{SVGElement('marker')}} element, to be drawn at each middle vertex of the element's path.
 If the URL reference is invalid, no marker will be drawn at the path's middle vertices.

 ## Formal definition